 - Effective focal spot: the area of the focal spot that is projected out of a tube

-Stationary anode: used in mobile fluoroscopy, dental radiology and ward radiography.
+Stationary anode: these are generally limited to dental radiology and radiotherapy systems.
 Consists of an anode fixed in position with the electron beam constantly streaming onto one small area.

-Rotating anode: used in most radiography.
+Rotating anode: used in most radiography, including mobile sets and fluoroscopy.
 Consists of a disc with a thin bevelled rim of tungsten around the circumference that rotates at 50 Hz.
 Because it rotates it overcomes heating by having different areas exposed to the electron stream over time.
 It consists of:

 - Molybdenum disk with thin tungsten target around the circumference

 - Molybdenum stem, which is a poor conductor of heat to prevent heat transmission to the metal bearings